-- Wash the mint leaves in water.
-In a tea pan or tea maker, add water.
+- Rinse the mint leaves in water.
+In a saucepan or tea pot, add water.
 Add the mint leaves.

-- Boil the water for 3-4 minutes till the flavors and aroma of the mint starts infusing in the water.
+- On the stovetop, boil the water for 3 to 4 minutes or more until the flavors and aroma of the mint starts infusing in the water.
 The water will start becoming green.
 Let the quantity of green color in the water increase.

-- Add the tea leaves.
-Add sugar.
-Now add milk and let the tea come to a boil.
+- Add the tea powder and sugar.
+Now add milk as needed and let the tea come to a boil.
 Your Pudina Chai is ready and you can serve it.

-- You could also have this mint tea after lunch or dinner as it aids in digestion.
+- You can also have this Mint Tea made without tea powder and milk, after lunch or dinner as it aids in digestion.

-- If using tea bags, then put off the burner.
-In the hot water, dip the tea bags for 2-3 mins.
+- If using tea bags, then switch off the stove burner.
+In the mint infused hot water, dip the tea bags for 2 to 3 minutes.
 Add sugar and hot milk.
+Stir and serve.
+Same goes for tea leaves.
+Turn off the heat and add 1 to 2 teaspoons tea leaves.
+Steep for 2 to 3 minutes.
+Strain, and add optionally sugar and hot milk.
 Stir and serve.

-- Use of honey, jaggery or any other sweetener is also possible.
-In India though, for the indian chai, generally sugar is used.
+- Use of jaggery or any other sweetener is also possible.
+Though for the Indian Pudina Chai, generally sugar is used.

 - In case you do not add milk, then add jaggery or honey or any preferred sweetener.
 If using honey add when the tea is warm as honey gets toxic when heated.